Goehybrid/free-runner/README.md

-# free-runner
+# Space Chase
-# This is my INF senior project
+#### An infinite runner game that I have created for my INF Senior Project class